 3European Spallation Source, Lund, Sweden

-The LOKI instrument for broadband Small Angle Neutron Scattering is currently under development for the European Spallation Source in Lund, Sweden.
+The LOKI instrument, for broadband Small Angle Neutron Scattering, is currently under development for the European Spallation Source in Lund, Sweden.
 This instrument is planned to use a trapezoidal array of Band-Gem (Boron Array Neutron Detectors, Gas Electron Multiplier) detectors in a large irregular grid pattern.
 The assembly gives higher pixilation at low scattering angles, with increasing size at larger scattering angles.
 Each detector panel will be separated into 8 sectors each of which contain between 500-1000 individual (uniquely shaped) detectors.
 There will be three panels in total which translates to circa 2700 detectors.

 Presently, the LOKI instrument is in its concept stage with many development iterations of a proposed implementation of the physical BAND-GEM detector network and associated hardware.
 There have also been efforts on the part of the detector group at the ESS in prototyping instrument behaviour using McStas simulations.
 McStas is a neutron ray-tracing simulation tool for neutron scattering instruments and experiments.
 The outputs of these simulations have provided a basis for development work on prototyping the data reduction workflow for this instrument.
 This allows the DMSC (Data Management and Software Centre), along with in-kind contributors to develop and test the data reduction process in the absence of a physical instrument.